sphinx-extensions2/sphinx-rust/README.md

 # sphinx-rust

-Sphinx plugin for documentation of Rust projects
+Sphinx plugin for documentation of Rust projects.

+See [docs/](docs/) for more information.